KDE/kwooty/README.txt

 - If there is no pending download, do not connect to servers when kwooty is launched from desktop session restoration

-- Kwallet querying for server password is now performed after kwooty as been fully started
+- Kwallet querying for server password is now performed after kwooty has been fully started

 - Unrar 5 support